 How to rename Business Process Flow stages in Microsoft Dynamics without disconnecting your sales pipeline

 I think we can all agree that every customer has their own unique business processes.
-If you are running Microsoft Dynamics CRM 2016, Dynamics 365 v8.2 or Dynamics 365 v9.0, the pre-defined stages available within the Business Process Flow (BPF) might not suffice.
+If you are running Microsoft Dynamics 365 v8.2 or Dynamics 365 v9.0, CRM 2016, the pre-defined stages available within the Business Process Flow (BPF) might not suffice.
 So in this blog post, I will go over customizing BPF stages and renaming them for a custom flow without disconnecting your sales pipeline.
 Note: if your business only needs out of the box stages i.e. qualify, develop, propose, close from the Lead to Opportunity BPF or any other existing ones, this blog might not be for you.

 Based on my experience at FMT Consultants, 80% of the CRM implementations are not using out of the box stage names.
 So I am sure you're still with me!

 Now let’s dig into to it by examining the “Lead to Opportunity Sales process.”
 As you may know, the attribute attached to the famous Sales Pipeline chart is called “Pipeline Phase”.
 This attribute changes every time the user clicks on next/previous or set active stage.

 The question is: What happens if we want to rename the existing stages from the “edit process” option?
 Do these change automatically for the sales pipeline?
 The answer is NO!

 This represents a little bit of trouble simply because if those are not being updated, your sales pipeline will be wrong.

 So, what do we do now?
 Well, the key is in the “sales category” global option set.
 Let’s take a quick look:

 Do you see how these options are listed?
 These are a combination of the ones available in Opportunities and Cases.
 The answer resides in updating those options.
 As long as you are following the correct order, they will be updating accordingly.